-Beautiful Fresh Napa Cabbage
+What is Napa Cabbage

-Napa Cabbage Cut in Half
+Preparing Napa Cabbage

 This beautiful cabbage is cut in half so you can see the fresh layers.
 You can see the thicker white part just above the stem that would be a little tougher to eat.
 Therefore, I just cut down to that part.
 To prepare the cabbage, I cut it in half.
 First though I washed the outside, removed an outer layer of leaves.

 Next, I sliced each half in approximately 3 sections.

 The photo below shows how I sliced across the sections.
 This made for easy eating on the soft fresh leaves.
 Additionally,as you get closer to the stem and the cabbage gets a bit tougher, the pieces are small enough where they can be easily chewed and enjoyed.